-The load reduction goal should then focus on percent exceedance categories that are highly achievable.
+The load reduction goal should focus on achievable percent exceedance categories.
 The 75-100% percent exceedance category is heavily populated by rain event samples.
-Therefore, it is not a desirable scenario for typical load planning.
-Based on the load calculation analysis at the West Fork Lower station, Enterococci load reductions of 59% at mid-range conditions would be necessary to meet the primary contact recreation water quality standard.
-With a 5% margin of safety (see Appendix E for the details) a load reduction of 61% for mid-range conditions would be required.
+This is not a desirable scenario for typical load planning.
+Based on the load calculation analysis at the West Fork Lower station, Enterococci load reductions of 59% during mid-range conditions would be necessary to meet the primary contact recreation water quality standard.
+With a 5% MOS (see Appendix E for the details) a load reduction of 61% for mid-range conditions is required.

-A load reduction goal of 38% was selected for the upper watershed, based on the LDC results for the East Fork Upper sampling station.
+A load reduction goal of 38% was selected for the upper watershed, based on LDC results for the East Fork Upper sampling station.
 Considering, the load calculation analysis for Double Bayou West Fork Lower, a load reduction goal of 61% was selected for the lower watershed.
-Since the upper watershed that drains into East Fork Upper was a smaller representation of the overall watershed (subwatersheds 4 and 5 only, Figure 5-5 Double Bayou subwatersheds), stakeholders decided to use the load reduction goal of 61% for the entire Double Bayou Watershed.
+Since the upper watershed that drains into East Fork Upper is a smaller representation of the overall watershed (subwatersheds 4 and 5 only, Figure 5-5 Double Bayou subwatersheds), stakeholders decided to use a load reduction goal of 61% for the entire Double Bayou Watershed.
 This conservative approach will guide WPP implementation efforts to meet water quality standards and allow for future load capacity planning.